NEAR-Hispano/4myFuture/README.md

 4MyFuture
 ==================
-crowdfunding dapp for students for fund their professional training.
+Crowdfunding dapp for students for fund their professional training.
 4MyFuture is an app which students with low socio-economic status can find an oportunity to fund their academic goals

 This app was initialized with [create-near-app]